I want to thank you for the information provided on your website. As a litigation lawyer, I have referred to this information more than once.

 Lease-options are now a risky business in Texas.
 The legislature clearly intended to discourage their use in residential transactions and deliberately imposed significant liability on landlord/sellers for doing them improperly.
 The net effect of the burdensome requirements and stiff penalties applicable to executory contracts has been to greatly inhibit their use.
 Sensible investors avoid them.
 Most real estate lawyers will not do them at all, since failure to comply with even the smallest requirement may trigger significant liability for the attorney preparing and filing the various disclosures and documents.

 Find a good real estate lawyer, one with courtroom experience.
 Pay attention to what he or she says about how a judge or jury will react to your proposed deal.
 A good lawyer knows that real estate transaction documents should always be drafted as if they will one day need to be defended in court.

 Information in this article is proved for general educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is retained and expressly retained in writing to do so.

-Copyright © 2013 by David J. Willis.
+Copyright © 2016 by David J. Willis.
 All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
-More information is available at his website, http://www.LoneStarLandLaw.com
+More information is available at his web site, http://www.LoneStarLandLaw.com